Siallus/RetroAchievementsLibraryValidator/README.md

 - Ensure that your system folder names in `$SYSTEM_TO_FOLDER_MAP` match exactly with the corresponding subfolders in `$ROM_BASE_PATH`.
 - The script uses RAHasher to generate hashes for ROMs.
 Ensure that RAHasher is correctly installed and accessible from the path specified in `$RAHASHER_PATH`.

+## Disclaimer

+This script is a work in progress but is expected to function well into the future given the stability and longevity of the tools it utilizes, such as RAHasher and the RetroAchievements API.

 ## Future Enhancements